 Oregano silicon polymers are polymers that have silicon in the backbone.
 They have high thermal-oxidative stability.

 But few modified polymers are applicable.
 They, themselves have a lot of other drawbacks.
 The main drawback is the modification is a costly method.
 It increases the cost of the final product also.
 Due to their less solubility and high softening temperature processing is very difficult.
-And, chemical modifications can alter essential properties of the material (polymer loss its original property.)
+And, chemical modifications can alter the essential properties of the material (polymer loses its original property.)
 So, adding stabilizers is the most feasible way to increase the stability of polymers.

 Stabilizers which are also known as Antioxidants are added to the polymer to prevent degradation.
 Generally, there are two types of antioxidants based on their chemical structure.